 This is what Chip and Dan Heath have coined in their book, Switch, “Decision Paralysis”.

 The authors describe a scenario where a doctor was asked to consider the medical records of a 67-year-old patient who had chronic hip pain from arthritis.
 The patient was about to face hip replacement surgery when there was a break in the case.
 A final check with the patient’s pharmacy uncovered that there was ONE medication that hadn’t been tried.

 The doctor faced a dilemma: should he prescribe the untried medication, even though all other medications had failed, or should he go ahead with the invasive surgery?

-The scenario was created by physician Donald Redelmeier and Eldar Shafir who used the scenario in their study to determine how doctors made decisions.
+The scenario was created by physicians Donald Redelmeier and Eldar Shafir who used the scenario in their study to determine how doctors made decisions.

 When doctors were presented with this scenario, 47% of them chose the medication over surgery.
-In a variation on the scenario the doctors were presented with the same set of facts, except there were TWO untried medications.
+In a variation of the scenario, the doctors were presented with the same set of facts, except there were TWO untried medications.
 It should have been exciting that there were TWO untried medications, surely one would work, right?

 Only 28% chose to try either medication.

 More options, even good ones, can freeze us and make us retreat to our original plan or way of doing things.
 In the scenarios above that meant painful, invasive hip surgery for the patient.
 For our clients, it means making no change at all while coming up with multiple excuses why change isn’t possible.

 The Heath brothers note that this isn’t rational but it is human.
 The more choices we are presented with, the more exhausting it is to make any choice at all.